show-karma/stewards-watcher/public/daos/apecoin/faq.md

-# SSV Network Delegate Dashboard
+# Apecoin Delegate Dashboard

 ---

-The SSV Network delegate dashboard shows the DAO contributors and their activity on Snapshot, Forum and Discord.
+The Apecoin delegate dashboard shows the DAO contributors and their activity on Snapshot, Forum and Discord.
 Find answers to frequently asked questions below.

 **1. I can not find my profile in the dashboard.**